Reverier-Xu/Reverier-Xu/README.md

 ### Hi there 👋, this is Reverier Xu from Xidian University, China.

 - Ability: a bit of C++, a bit of Python, and learning rust with interest.
-- What do i do: CTF && Desktop developing && fullstack web developing && a bit of DevOps.
+- What do i do: CTF (Reverse Engineering) && Desktop developing && fullstack web developing && a bit of DevOps.
 - What am i learning: I’m currently learning Cyberspace Security as an undergraduate major in Xidian University.
 - Blog: [Reverier's Blog](https://www.wootec.top/)